 Like Indicator Kriging, Probability Kriging is a non-linear method employing indicator variables.
 It can be seen as a form of Co-Kriging in which the first variable is the indicator and the second variable is the original (un-transformed) data.
 As with Indicator Kriging the output does not provide a prediction of actual data values at grid points.
 With Probability Kriging the Indicator Kriging model is extended to the form:

 where μ1 and μ2 are unknown constants and I(s) is a binary variable, as before.
-This procedure may be compared with that of Co-Kriging (see further, Section 126.96.36.199).
+This procedure may be compared with that of Co-Kriging (see further, below).

 Disjunctive Kriging is a non-linear procedure in which the original dataset is transformed using a series of additive functions, typically Hermite polynomials (see further, below).
 In this case the standard model is altered to the form: